 The Thing was created by Stan Lee and Jack Kirby as a member of the Fantastic Four.
 What made the Thing unique was the fact that he was the first superhero who didn't look like a superhero.
 He looked like a monster.
 Stan decided that having a heroic character who was stuck in the form of a monster would be an interesting departure from the standard superhero stories of the time.
 Jack Kirby had been in the comic book industry for well over two decades at the time and was very well versed in the design and depiction of practically any type of comic character including, most recently at that time, monsters.
 Before the Fantastic Four ushered in the 'Marvel Age of Comics', monster comics were very popular.
 Playing off the popularity of monsters, Kirby designed the Thing as a big, lumpy orange-skinned brute with superhuman strength.
 The Thing first appeared in Fantastic Four # 1 in 1961.

-In the Thing's first appearance, Jack Kirby (the original illustrator) had intended his skin to be something like dinosaur hide.
-Over the years his skin has evolved growing into more rocky plate like structures.
+In the Thing's first appearance, Jack Kirby (the original illustrator) had intended his skin to be something like a dinosaurs hide.
+Over the years his skin has evolved growing more into rocky plate like structures.
 The rocky exterior moves over a more viscous inner hide.
 This can be seen in story lines from the 1980s where Reed Richards attempted to cure the Thing.
 He succeeded in removing the rocky exterior but was not so successful in removing the inner hide which left the Thing looking like bumpy mush for a period of time.
-It is commonly accepted that the evolution of and physical changes to the Thing's skin correlates to and is consistent with changes in his size and strength.
+It is commonly accepted that the evolution and physical changes to the Thing's skin correlates to and is consistent with changes in his size and strength.
 The harder/rockier/spikier he is the more strength he has.

 It has been rumored for years now that Stan Lee received his inspiration to create the Fantastic Four from DC's Sea Devils team.
 If that is true, then it's likely Ben Grimm's character was loosely based upon Biff Bailey from the Sea Devils.
-It's also been said that Ben Grimm's gruff, street-wise tough-guy demeanor was based on the character's designer and co-creator Jack Kirby.
+It has also been said that Ben Grimm's gruff, street-wise tough-guy demeanor was based on the character's designer and co-creator Jack Kirby.

 Ben was later contacted by his old friend Reed who wanted him to pilot his experimental rocket into space (as they joked about doing when they were in school together).
 Ben was reluctant to pilot the ship as he was unsure that it would be safe for them.
 Ben was persuaded to do so anyway and they took off with Susan Storm, who helped fund the project, and her younger brother Johnny.